pride7/pride7.github.io/src/content/posts/Score-Matching Langevin Dynamics.md

 $$\nabla_\mathbf{x}\log p(\mathbf{x})=\text{a vector field}=\begin{bmatrix}\frac{\partial\log p(\mathbf{x})}{\partial x},&\frac{\partial\log p(\mathbf{x})}{\partial y}\end{bmatrix}^T$$

 **Geometric Interpretations of the Score Function:**
-$\bullet$ The magnitude of the vectors are the strongest at places where the change of $\log p(\mathbf{x})$ is the biggest.
+- The magnitude of the vectors are the strongest at places where the change of $\log p(\mathbf{x})$ is the biggest.
 Therefore, in regions where $\log p(\mathbf{x})$ is close to the peak will be mostly very weak gradient.
-$\bullet$ The vector field indicates how a data point should travel in the contour map.
+- The vector field indicates how a data point should travel in the contour map.
-$\bullet$ In physics, the score function is equivalent to the "drift".
+- In physics, the score function is equivalent to the "drift".
 This name suggests how the diffusion particles should flow to the lowest energy state.

 ## 3 Score Matching Techniques